 According to this theory, the 1913 Secretary of the Navy, Josephus Daniels, issued General Order 99 which prohibited alcohol consumption onboard naval ships.
 This meant the strongest drink you could find onboard was a strong black coffee.
 This didn’t go over well with the Navy sailors, who started referring to coffee as a “cup of Joe” to spite him.
 This sounds convincing, but many historians doubt the legitimacy of this theory.
 What do you think?

 Theory 2: Combining words to make ‘Joe’

-Some English language researchers believe that the term came about from a combination of other colloqual synonyms for coffee.
+Some English language researchers believe that the term came about from a combination of other colloquial synonyms for coffee.
 Starting off with a combination of ‘Java’ and ‘Mocha’, the word ‘Jamoke’ was born which also referred to coffee.
-Some lingustic professionals say that the term ‘Cup of Joe’ was actually a shortened version of the phrase ‘Cup of Jamoke’.
-It sounds plausable…
+Some linguistic professionals say that the term ‘Cup of Joe’ was actually a shortened version of the phrase ‘Cup of Jamoke’.
+It sounds plausible…

 Theory 3: The common man

 The second theory focuses on the name “Joe”.
 Joe is often used as a slang term for “the common man”.
-‘Joe Blogs’ or youre ‘Average Joe’.
-There are plenty of ways the name Joe has been incorporated into the common tounge as referring to an ordinary guy.
-“Joe” was first used to refer to the common man around 1846 when the popularity of coffee had already spread across the globe and was being enjoyed by all.
+‘Joe Blogs’ or you’re ‘Average Joe’.
+There are plenty of ways the name Joe has been incorporated into the common tongue as a way of referring to an ordinary guy.
+“Joe” was first used to refer to the common man around 1846, when the popularity of coffee had already spread across the globe and was being enjoyed by all.
 Hence, a “cup of Joe” is the “common man’s drink”.
 This seems to be the most obvious origin of the phrase ‘cup of joe’.
-Which one do you think is the most likely?

 Check out some other colloquial terms for coffee below.